 The Need: Immigrants, refugees, and their families contribute to America’s economic strength and vitality.
 Disproportionately represented in the U.S. workforce, the Bureau of Labor Statistics found that, “foreign-born workers represented 16.5 percent of the U.S. labor force in 2014, up from 14.8 percent in 2005.”

 Across different sectors, the foreign-born workforce plays a significant role, so it is vital that the Roundtable reflect a diversity of businesses.
 For example, the retail sector employs about 11 percent of all limited English proficient workers — nearly 1.5 million, or in the health care sector, from 2001-2009, they accounted for the greatest growth of registered nurses, home health aides and personal care aides.
 The new American workforce is crucial to our nation’s economic success.

 - Develop a research agenda that strengthens the new American workforce and immigrant integration

 - Issue and release a New American Workforce business letter on the value of immigrant integration

 - Provide corporate workforces access to naturalization services through the New American Workforce program

 - At strategic moments, engage in public dialogue to address the importance of integration programs in the workplace

-For more information, please contact Jennie Murray, Director of Integration Programs
+For more information, please contact Jennie Murray, Vice President of Integration Programs